craigkai/craigkai.github.io/source/_posts/volleyhub.md

 ## the challenges

-The issues that arise with creating a schedule by hand are that teams often end up playing multiple games in a row or sitting for too long.
+The main issues with creating a schedule by hand are that teams often end up playing multiple games in a row or sitting for too long.

-Further adding difficulties, is most often there are only a few copies of the schedule.
-Whether due to last minute changes or physcial copies not having been made.
-This means that a central schedule is taped up where participants can view it.
-Resulting in teams often being slow to realize when they should be playing on the court or even more so when they should be ref'ing.
+Compounding these difficulties, there are often only a few copies of the schedule available, whether due to last-minute changes or a lack of physical copies.
+This means that a central schedule is typically taped up for participants to view, leading to teams often being slow to realize when they should be on the court or, even more so, when they should be refereeing.

-I knew I wanted to build something for fun and learnings purposes using all of my favorite tech ([SvelteKit](https://kit.svelte.dev/) and [Supabase](https://supabase.com/)).
-So this is the problem that I chose to tackle (I know scheduling tournaments is a solved problem already).
+I knew I wanted to build something fun and educational using my favorite tech stack (SvelteKit and Supabase).
+This is the problem I chose to tackle, even though I realize that scheduling tournaments is a problem that has already been solved in many ways.

 ## the tech